sks147/themythicalengineer/_posts/2024-11-17-how-to-setup-self-hosted-wiki-for-your-startup.md

 ## The Setup

-Here's the Docker Compose file to get you :
+Here's the Docker Compose file you can use to do the complete setup:

 ```yaml:docker-compose.yml
 services: